All about organ donation and tissue donation

 Talking about your choice

 Why is it important to talk about your choice in the Donor Register?
 And how do you have that conversation?
-Read more about it here.
+You can read more about it here.

 Contact us

-Do you have questions about organ and tissue donation or your choice in the Donor Register?
-Then call the Donor Information Line for free or send us an email.
+If you have questions about organ and tissue donation or your choice in the Donor Register, call the Donor Information Line for free or send us an email.

-The Donor Helpline answers questions in Dutch or English, available on weekdays from 8:30 AM to 7:00 PM.
+The Donor Information Line answers questions in Dutch or English, available on weekdays from 8:30 AM to 7:00 PM.